Collaborative Parameter Learning: Mitigating Forgetting via Parameter-Level Gradient Analysis: Evaluation on Parameter-Efficient Fine-Tuning

-All experiments are conducted on the Qwen2.5-1.5B model.
-For a fair comparison with standard fine-tuning (Appendix~\ref{app:training}), we adopt the same training protocol, using the SGD optimizer with a learning rate of $\eta=1\times10^{-5}$.
+We evaluate LoRA as a representative parameter-efficient fine-tuning baseline.
+All experiments are conducted on the \textit{Qwen2.5-1.5B}.
+For a fair comparison with FT, we adopt the same training protocol with Appendix~\ref{app:training}, using the SGD optimizer with a learning rate of $\eta=1\times10^{-5}$.
 The LoRA configuration employs a rank of $r=16$ and a scaling factor of $\alpha=32$, with LoRA modules applied to all linear layers in the attention mechanism.
 The batch size and number of training epochs are identical to those used in Appendix~\ref{app:training}.